alat-rights/alana.computer/docs/about.markdown

 Hi!
 I'm Alana.

 My goal is to make the future awesome.
 I currently do AI safety research.

-I study computer science at Stanford University.
+I study CS at Stanford (currently on leave).

 In the past, I have:
 - Built systems to catch bad actors for [WhatsApp](https://faq.whatsapp.com/1805617343145907)